Sync Mac OS X Server with Outlook Contact and CalendarIt's about the time to share some new IT stuffs with you guys

 It would be a happy ending if everyone is using Mac OS X. However, life is not as perfect as you think.

 Let say your friend is running a Mac OS X Server and gives you access to the carddav and caldav services his server provides.
 But, you only have a Microsoft Outlook 2010,2013 or 2016.
 What can you do about it?
+How do both of you share nad sync all entries between each other?
+It is a tough job, believe it or not.

 To be honest, I have not found any solution until a few days ago when I was browsing EVO Collaboratorfor Outlook webpage.
 It adds a new feature of supporting Mac OS X Server's webdav services.